d4n3sh/thedaneshproject/content/posts/2007-07-05-fkn-mischief-had-a-makeover.md

 ---
 My buddy Alan gave his site an extreme makeover.
 It looks awesome now with the new layout, color scheme and graphics.

 Make sure to drop by his site when you have some time.
-Pick up a Tee maybe&#8230;.Â  AlanBernard
+Pick up a Tee maybe....Â  AlanBernard

 If you like his WP theme design, then maybe you could get him to design a custom theme for your site.